What is online presence?

 Social media is just that— social.
 It welcomes the consumers to interact with your business.
 A little time spent on Facebook and Yelp will go a long way.

 Finally, don’t forget that the internet is a visual medium.
-This means that design plays a big role.
-As noted in our article Five Reasons Entrepreneurs Should Invest in Design Early:
+Everything you create for your company is part of your company’s brand identity.
+Design plays a big role.
+As noted in Five Reasons Entrepreneurs Should Invest in Design Early:

 During a study at Carleton University in Ottawa, participants were shown websites for only 50 milliseconds and asked to rate them for visual appeal.
 The participants were then shown the websites for a longer time, and asked to rate the websites again.
 The study found that the participants rated the websites’ visual appeal consistently, regardless of how long they were shown them.